SilentNightSound/GI-Model-Importer/README.md

 8. Move the generated folder into the Mods directory of the launcher you created during the installation
 9. Press F10 in game to load the model

-Ensure you only have one character folder at a time in the Mods directory.
+Each character can only have one corresponding folder at a time in the Mods directory - if you want to load a new model for a character, the old one needs to be removed from the Mods folder first.

 &nbsp;
 ### Hunting for Buffers